vamsi/python-quickstart/object_oriented_programming.rst

-    a = BankAccount()       # Here Instance Variable 'a' Calls The Class BankAccount b = BankAccount()       # Here Instance Variable 'b' Calls The Class BankAccount a.deposit(100)          # 'a' Aceess The Methods In The Class "BankAccount" b.deposit(50)           # 'b' Also Aceess The Methods In The Class "BankAccount" b.withdraw(10)
+    a = BankAccount()       # Here Instance Variable 'a' Calls The Class BankAccount b = BankAccount()       # Here Instance Variable 'b' Calls The Class BankAccount a.deposit(100)          # 'a' Access The Methods In The Class "BankAccount" b.deposit(50)           # 'b' Also Access The Methods In The Class "BankAccount" b.withdraw(10)
     a.withdraw(10)

 ::

-    $python BankAccount.py
+    $python bank_account.py
     100
     50
     40